 Our firm has been established since 1888 and we have had wide experience in designing schools, churches, college buildings and institutions not only in Philadelphia but along the Eastern Seaboard.
-We would like to have the honor of volunteering our services to help you with any building problems you advice regarding costs in Philadelphia or other matters of a building nature.
+We would like to have the honor of volunteering our services to help you with any building problems you may have before you.
+We will be glad to give you professional advice regarding costs in Philadelphia or other matters of a

-It is our hope that the photographs will be useful to you and that we may have the opportunity to serve you and the Archdiocese of Thiladelphia.
+It is our hope that the photographs will be useful to you and that we may have the opportunity to serve you and the Archdiocese of illedelphia.